-During the 2015 financial year, no variable remuneration was attributed to the directors of Martifer; consequently, the issue of deferral of this remuneration component did not arise.
-On the other hand, the Remuneration Policy of the management and supervisory bodies, drawn up by the Remuneration Setting Committee and approved at the General Meeting of 14th May 2015, does not foresee the deferral of variable remuneration, when attributed.
+During the 2016 financial year, no variable remuneration was attributed to the directors of Martifer; consequently, the issue of deferral of this remuneration component did not arise.
+On the other hand, the Remuneration Policy of the management and supervisory bodies, drawn up by the Remuneration Setting Committee and approved at the General Meeting held on 19th May 2016, does not foresee the deferral of variable remuneration, when attributed.